California mass shooting: 6 dead, 12 injured in Sacramento

 Associated Press

+A video posted to Twitter showed people running through the street amid the sounds of rapid gunfire in the city of about 525,000 located 75 miles (120 kilometers) from San Francisco.

+“This morning our city has a broken heart,” Sacramento Mayor Darrell Steinberg said.
+We don’t know all the facts but we know there were mass casualties in a very short amount of time.”

-Sacramento Police Chief Kathy Lester said at a news conference that police were patrolling the area two blocks from the Capitol at about 2 a.m. when they heard gunfire and rushed to the scene.
+Officers were patrolling the area near the shooting site two blocks from the Capitol at about 2 a.m. when they heard gunfire and rushed to the scene, Police Chief Kathy Lester told reporters.
 They found a large crowd gathered and six people dead in the street.

 Twelve people who police said were shot and wounded were taken to a hospital or hospitals.
 The Sacramento Fire Department said four of the seven people transported by its emergency workers were suffering from critical injuries.
 Authorities said some gunshot victims drove themselves to hospitals or were driven.